rybak/atlassian-tweaks/README.md

 Bitbucket integration in Jira is not very convenient.
 It requires clicking on a link, like "3 pull requests", before actually giving the user access to the actual links to pull requests.
 This user script adds a panel above "Development" with a list of clickable links to pull requests.
+It also provides convenient buttons to copy a link to the pull request, as well as its number or branch name.

 [![Screenshot of "Jira: Pull Request Link Improver"](images/jira-pr-link-improver.png)][gfork_jira_pull_request_link_improver]